 Fave Tracks: Young Dumb & Broke, Location, Hopeless, Winter

 Spoon has been around for twenty years and this is their ninth album, but you would not know that given the quality of this album.
 “Hot Thoughts” is as good a rock album you are likely to hear this year, as it moves outside the narrow confines of what some consider to be a stale genre currently, introducing electronic, alternative and pop influences.
 The band takes risks on this album and experiment throughout, keeping the listener’s attention with the variety on display from song to song.
 I feel with “Hot Thoughts” Spoon has laid down a blueprint for where rock should be heading, and one which other bands could be advised to follow.

 Fave Tracks: Hot Thoughts, Do I Have To Talk You Into It, First Caress, Tear It Down

 Tyreece Santana – After School Special

 I love finding out about new and talented artists, especially those who are making their way or just starting out.
 Tyreece Santana is a New York-born/LA-based rapper whose debut mixtape “After School Special” oozes so much quality that on first listen you would think he had been releasing music for years.
-The way he mixes samples of hip hop classics such Nas “N.Y.
+The way he mixes samples of hip-hop classics such Nas “N.Y.
 State of Mind” and Jay-Z’s “Dead Presidents II” with his own beats and vocals is very impressive, while his flow is certainly a standout as he raps about his hometown and life growing up in the Bronx.
-His clever skits also bring a bit of variety to proceedings in what is overall, a thoroughly enjoyable listen for a first up release.
+His clever skits also bring a bit of variety to proceedings in what is overall, a thoroughly enjoyable listen for first-upup release.
 I cannot wait to see what he does next, and I will be watching with interest as this guy has some serious talent.